 40. Previously Authorized Activities

 a.
-Any work that was authorized in accordance with the GPs for CT, ME, MA, NH, RI and VT that were in effect at the time these NE GPs were issued, remain in effect in accordance with the original provisions of those state GPs, including its terms, general conditions and expiration date, and any special conditions in the written verification letter.
+Any work that was authorized in accordance with the state GPs for CT, ME, MA, NH, RI and VT that were in effect at the time these NE GPs were issued, remain in effect in accordance with the original provisions of those state GPs, including its terms, general conditions, and any special conditions in the written verification letter.
+Any work not commenced nor completed that was authorized in the written verification letter under the state GPs for CT, ME, MA, NH, RI and VT that were in effect at the time these NE GPs were issued remains authorized subject to any special conditions in the written verification letter along with the terms and general conditions of these NE GPs.

 b.
 Projects authorized and completed under the previous GPs, Programmatic GPs (PGPs), nationwide permits, or regional general permits, are not affected by this GP.